-Office Location: Takoma Park Silver Spring Campus, CF 127
+Office Location: Takoma Park/Silver Spring Campus, CF 127

-Office Location: Takoma Park Silver Spring Campus, CF 132
+Office Location: Takoma Park/Silver Spring Campus, CF 132

-BiographyAs an Assistant Professor of art at Takoma Park/Silver Spring, will teach introductory and intermediate drawing.
-He comes to Montgomery College as a full-time faculty member after serving part-time at MC, Prince George's Community College, and University of Maryland College Park.
+BiographyAs an Assistant Professor of art at Takoma Park/Silver Spring, Michael teaches introductory and intermediate drawing.
+He came to Montgomery College as a full-time faculty member after serving part-time at MC, Prince George's Community College, and University of Maryland College Park.
 Courses he has taught include drawing, painting, and two-dimensional design.
 He earned his bachelor's in fine arts from Mississippi State University and master's in fine arts from the University of Maryland, College Park.

-Office Location: Takoma Park Silver Spring Campus, CF 129
+Office Location: Takoma Park/Silver Spring Campus, CF 129

 BiographyAssociate Professor Kevin Bowman joined the art department of the Takoma Park/Silver Springs campus at Montgomery College in January of 2017 and teaches printmaking, foundations design and drawing.
 Born and raised in Hartford City, Indiana, he earned a BFA from Ball State University and an MFA from the University of South Dakota.
 Following completion of his graduate work, he taught at the College of the Sequoias in Visalia, California, while also serving as the director and curator of Arts Visalia, a non-profit community art center in Visalia.

-Office Location: Takoma Park Silver Spring Campus, CU 116
+Office Location: Takoma Park/Silver Spring Campus, CU 116

 BiographyProfessor Heather A. Brown has served part-time on the music faculty at Montgomery College since 2004.
 A full-time professor since 2018, she teaches music appreciation, music theory and applied music.
 Her survey courses explore various styles of music from within their cultural and historical contexts.
 Prof. Brown holds a bachelor’s degree in music from Binghamton University and Master’s degree in Voice Performance from the University of Maryland.
 She has maintained a private studio of voice and piano students for over 18 years.
 As a performer, she has sung professionally in many area churches and as a soloist under the auspices of the Friday Morning Music Club.